 - Local communities are encouraged to participate supervision.
 If there are complaints from local subproject-affected groups, IE should send staffs in a timely fashion to assess the validity of complaints and take any necessary actions to remedy the situation.
-Reporting on the implementation of the EMP should be sent to the PFIs as part of the progress reports.

-- WB will provide technical guidance if necessary to PFIs to enable them fulfill their supervision responsibilities and related reporting and documentation requirements.
+Reporting on the implementation of the EIA/EMP/EPP should be sent to the PFIs as part of the progress reports. - WB will provide technical guidance if necessary to PFIs to enable them to fulfill their supervision responsibilities and related reporting and documentation requirements.

-V.4.3.
+V.6.3.
 Reporting

-The enterprises (IE) will prepare periodic reports on implementation of mitigation measures and internal monitoring as scheduled in EIA/EMP/EPP reports.
+The industrialenterprises (IE) will prepare periodic reports on implementation of mitigation measures and internal monitoring as scheduled in EIA/EMP/EPP reports.
 These reports shall be sent to PFIs every 06 month during the subproject implementation and first year of operation.

-The PFIs shall submit the biannually environmental monitoring reports on its financed subprojects to PMB about 04 weeks before the WB's implementation support mission.
+During project cycle, the PFIs shall submit the biannually environmental monitoring reports on its financed subprojects to PMB and PIE about 04 weeks before the WB's implementation support mission.

-The PMB will incorporates its monitoring results (every 06 month) and the results from PFIs and submit one integrated monitoring reports to the WB before each implementation support mission.
+The PMB and PIE will incorporates theirmonitoring results (every 06 month) and the results from PFIs and submit one integrated monitoring reports to the WB before each implementation support mission.